A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

-\textbf{.viminfo} \cite{viminfobug}: This bug causes Vim to fail launching because of an erroneous .viminfo file.
-The .viminfo file is used to remember the information about last edit by a user.
-If the user exit Vim and later start it again, .viminfo file enables the user to continue where left off \cite{viminfodoc}.
+\textbf{.viminfo} \cite{viminfobug}: This bug causes Vim to fail to launch because of an erroneous .viminfo file.
+The .viminfo file is used to record information about the last edits from a user.
+If the user exits Vim and later re-starts it, the .viminfo file enables the user to continue where he left it off \cite{viminfodoc}.
 In our experiment, the .viminfo error was caused by silencing a {\tt sys\_write} on .viminfo file.
 In the reported bug, the error was caused by an operation using a special character not recognized by Vim before exiting.
-With \chame, we identified the reason of Vim stops launching is because of failure in {\tt sys\_open} on .viminfo from our log file.
+With \chame, we identified that the reason for Vim stopping launching is the failure of {\tt sys\_open} on .viminfo.
+This shows the lack of fail-safe defaults from Vim.